Oppkey/oppkey_theta_atk/command_line/opptheta/README.md

 ## sc2 thumbnails

+Last tested October 7, 2021.

-Due to a bug in the SC2 API to get thumbnails from camera.listFiles, a workaround is required to get thumbs from the SC2.
+As of firmware 1.64, there seems to be a bug in the SC2 API to get thumbnails from `camera.listFiles`.
+A workaround is required to get thumbs from the SC2.

 The workaround is in the theta package `lib/src/sc2_thumb_get_bytes`.
 You can test the